 The Tower first became a pub in 1822, when it was sold by a descendant of Sanderson Miller to become a free house.
 Then in 1922 the Inn was acquired by Hook Norton Brewery.

 In 2014 The Castle at Edgehill underwent a major refurbishment.
-Mark and Claire – the new owners in conjunction with Hook Norton Brewery closed the pub for over 12 weeks whilst major works took place.
+Mark and Claire working in conjunction with Hook Norton Brewery closed the pub for over 12 weeks whilst major works took place.

 Every effort has been made to retain the original features such as beautiful stone fire places, paintings and the beautiful exposed stonework which can be seen throughout our pub.